Bonez07/ADA/README.md

 <img width="560" alt="Screenshot 2025-04-08 at 00 15 49" src="https://github.com/user-attachments/assets/711c709f-4e94-48f8-b792-9406e4128fd5" />

-**First part - 2 letter code indicating the type of duty** The codes used for each duty can be seen in the image above.
+**First part - 2 letter code indicating the type of duty**\
+The codes used for each duty can be seen in the image above.
 These codes may be changed as long as you are consistent across weeks and if you do change them completely the past duties column in the duty allocation databse must be updated.

-**Second part - day of the week**
+**Second part - day of the week**\
 1 means Monday, 2 means Tuesday and so on

-**Third part - duty requirements**
+**Third part - duty requirements**\
 Requirements of the duty - in [4 letter code format](#4-letter-codes).
 Each letter corresponds to a letter in the prefects' 4 letter data.
 A "*" indicates there is no requirement for that letter and can be anything.
 A letter indicates the duty requires a person with that particular letter in that slot.
 When there are multiple options, they may both be put in brackets.

 For example:
 **GN means:
-- It doesn't matter if the prefect is Singaporean
+- It doesn't matter if prefect is Singaporean
-- It doesn't matter if the prefect is Christian
+- It doesn't matter if prefect is Christian
-- The prefect must be a girl
+- Prefect must be a girl
+- Prefect must be a non-exco (and not subcomm exco)

+SC*(NS) means:
+- Prefect must be Singaporean
+- Prefect must be Christian
+- Gender doens't matter
-- The prefect must be a non-exco
+- Prefect must be either a non-exco or a subcomm exco (i.e. all non-excos)

 ## Linking the sheets and documents to the code